The Top 10 Most Common Mistakes Students Make on the NCLEX-PN (and How to Avoid Them)

 ❌ The Problem:

-Due to nerves, students often click through questions too quickly—missing key words like “initial,” “priority,” or “best.”
+Due to nerves, students often click through LPN test practice questions too quickly—missing keywords like “initial,” “priority,” or “best.”

 ✅ How to Avoid It:

-- Read every question and all options carefully
+- Read every question and all choices carefully

 🧠 Mistake #7: Underestimating Select-All-That-Apply (SATA)